Animated Brushes and AnimPainting

 As you can see each dot is drawn on a separate frame.
 When the last frame is reached then the first frame is used again.

 AnimPainting also works with animated brushes.
-Their frames are flipped too.
+Their frames are flipped then with every dot.

 Related topicsAnimBrush Settings